frasertweedale/talks/201501xx-lca-govhask/proposal.rst

-Having presented at various Brisbane user groups over the past few years (Brisbane Functional Programming Group, BrisPy, Brisbane Perl Mongers; 5 talks that I can remember), I'm levelling up to conferences.
-In August I will be presenting at PyCon Australia, and I'm submitting another FreeIPA-related talk for OSDC, so perhaps I will have also presented on FreeIPA, come January.
+Having presented at various Brisbane user groups over the past few years (Brisbane Functional Programming Group, BrisPy, Brisbane Perl Mongers, Brisbane Free Software), I have levelled up and begun submitting talk proposals for conferences.
+In August I was a speaker at PyCon Australia.